veebch/photon/README.md

 Done!
 All the needed files should be on the pico and when you disconnect and power it on using the button on the power shim, it will autorun the script.

-# Contributing to the Code
+# Contributing to the code

 If you look at this, find it interesting, and know you can make it better then please fork the repository and use a feature branch.
 Pull requests are welcome and encouraged.